 Table Setting #130

-This spring we packed some of our lovely spring items along with a delicious Jubako bento box lunch to enjoy our long-awaited first "hanami" outing at MUSUBI KILN.
-Often translated as "cherry blossom viewing," hanami is so much more than just enjoying the sites of the beautiful blooming cherry blossoms.
+This spring we packed some of our cherished seasonal items along with a delicious Jubako bento box lunch to enjoy our long-awaited first hanami outing at MUSUBI KILN.
+Often translated as "cherry blossom viewing," hanami encompasses much more than just admiring the stunning cherry blossoms in bloom.

 See how we spent a delightful day filled with laughter and cheers amongst dancing soft pink petals savoring a beautifully packed lunch with sake.